gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 - At the start of the python script, the previous generated test files will be deleted.
 Because random values are used for test values, the values will change between runs of the generator.
+Alternatively, a random seed can be provided as a command line option with `-r`.
+For example:

+  `python3 ./generateTemplatedCatch2Tests.py -r 123`

 - To handle subtle differences in field names in the .fbs and .hpp files, the generator reads both .fbs file names and .hpp names and uses the correct name when appropriate.
 The caveat to this is that the order in which those names appear MUST correspond between the two files.
-The only file this became an issue was `telem_fxngen.hpp`.
-The order of the field names were different between files.
-This caused a compiler error when calling the constructor.
-To fix this, I re-ordered the messageT field names in `telem_fxngen.hpp` to match `telem_fxngen.fbs`.

 - This script detects a 'base' type if it does not have eventCode and defaultLevel in the .hpp file.
 It is noted in these log types that they cannot